ucc23/ucc/_pages/DBs_edits.md

 - MWSC0 192 --> MWSC 192

 Removed entries pointing to a GC:
 - berkeley42 (NGC 6749)
 - lynga7 (BH 184)

 Removed entries that are marked as duplicates in the UCC:
 - Collinder 416 (duplicate of NGC 6882)
 - Basel 9 (duplicate of Ruprecht 148)

+The naming for 'Basel 11a' and 'Basel 11b' is interchanged according to their coordinate values.
+I rename them a to b and viceversa.

 The article says that: "_also includes our 48 newly discovered and hitherto unknown poor open clusters_" but the CDS table lists 54 named 'LP_XX'